RexGloriae/DailyDoseOfNews/README.md

 ✅ Stores articles in a SQLite Database
 ✅ Generates descriptions of each article using AI Studio ✅ Uses a REST API to provide the articles
+✅ Provides a web based client for the user

-The project has been designed to be easily extended and to run periodically, either manually or timed.
+The project has been designed to be easily extended.

 ## 🏁 Fast setup
 ### 1️⃣ Clone the project